hstroetgen/sc_sncn_ethernet/index.rst

 Our SOMANET Ethernet Library is composed of the following modules:

-* :ref:`Ethernet MAC (dual-port) Module <module_ethernet_dual>`: This module allows an abstract access for the application or other upper layers to two different and parallel-running Ethernet MAC layers.
+* `Ethernet MAC (dual-port) Module <module_ethernet_dual/doc/index>`_: This module allows an abstract access for the application or other upper layers to two different and parallel-running Ethernet MAC layers.
-* :ref:`Ethernet Hub Module <module_ethernet_hub>`: This module offers a layer that runs on top of the Ethernet dual Stack.
+* `Ethernet Hub Module <module_ethernet_hub/doc/index>`_: This module offers a layer that runs on top of the Ethernet dual Stack.
 It connects together two Ethernet interfaces and makes them act as a single network segment.
 It also provides the received data packets to the upper layers.
 * Ethernet SMI Module: This module allows code to communicate with ethernet phys that are configured using the SMI serial protocol.

 .. figure:: doc/images/stack.png